Cisco-Talos/clamav-documentation/src/faq/faq-eol.md

 **Disclaimer**: if this policy has to change due to a compatibility problem that prohibits the use of new detection technology, or impacts the stability of ClamAV infrastructure, we will announce the end of life for those versions four months before they become unsupported.

-Currently, every version from ClamAV 0.99 and down, including all patch versions, are unsupported.
+Currently, every version from ClamAV 0.99 and down, including all patch versions, are unsupported, and **are actively blocked from downloading new updates**.